RickyDonne/100-days-of-code/log.md

 > Participated in codeforces div2 #700 contest
 >Revised concepts on classes and objects in C++.
 >Went over few basic python concepts for college syllabus

+### Day 39: February, 8th, 2021
+**Today's Progress**:
+>Started solving the codechef february long challenge.
+Solved 3 problems but did learn a lot of stuff while trying to solve and think of a solution.
+Contests really put you under a good pressure to learn things better.